gypsydave5/gypsydave5.github.io/posts/go-is-an-object-oriented-programming-language.md

 Alan Kay gave a very direct answer to a very direct question about what object-oriented programming is in 2003:

 > OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things.
 It can be done in Smalltalk and in LISP.
 There are possibly other systems in which this is possible, but I'm not aware of them. [^3]

+Sounds grumpy.
+I like it.
+So our question becomes "does Go get close to having the featurers required to perform "

 Well, messaging maps to Page-Jones' list well, and "local retention and protection and hiding of state-process" defiitely includes "encapsulation" and "information/implementation hiding"